ccp-eva/bead-dispenser/README.md

 #### Hardware

 - [ ] Use Gewindemuffen, -hülse, or Stangenmutter to replace the plastic pillows, Or better use Gewindestifte/Madenschrauben (M5/60mm) (https://www.fenau.eu/gewindeterminal-mit-innengewinde-linksgewinde-fuer-seil-von-o-3-mm-bis-o-8-mm-v2a.html)
-- [ ] Make a design, that allows flexible adjustment for the disk hole sizes
+- [ ] Make a design that allows flexible adjustment for the disk hole sizes
 - [ ] Heat space for stepper motor
 - [ ] Motor Thron
 - [ ] Universal mount for the flexible funnel sizes